Eco-Fashion Encyclopedia Content Links

-Terms Added Dictionary
+Terms Added Encyclopedia

-Inorganic fibres is fibres produced from materials that are present in the Earth’s crust and is the name of a category of fibres called “inorganic.
+Inorganic fibres are fibres produced from materials that are present in the Earth’s crust and is the name of a category of fibres called “inorganic.
 These fibres can easily be made from naturally occurring materials and are inorganic rather than polymeric.
 Examples of such fibres include asbestos, basalt, ceramics, glass, and metals.

 Basalt fibres made from rock solidified from volcanic lava are suggested by some as the alternative to glass.
 Until recently, used solely in the form of basalt ‘wool’ for thermal insulation purposes, however, new technology open for making them into thin wire fibres.
 The advantage of basalt fibres is the ability to be used with the extreme temperature range of – 200 to + 800 Celsius.
 One suggested application is as sewing threads for fabrics exposed to high temperatures or adverse chemical environments.
 Thus, the ecological expense of producing these fibres, stemming mainly from the high temperatures needed.

 The use of carbon fibres has only become widespread over the past couple of decades or so, but their growth has been rapid since their inception.
-The complex series of processes and the inert atmospheres needed for carbon fibre production tend to make them expensive from the environmental standpoint.
+The complex series of processes and the inert atmospheres needed for carbon fibre production tend to make them expensive from an environmental standpoint.

 Ceramics are the latest in a series of new materials earmarked for use as fibres.
 Many of them are oxides, with similar drawbacks as properties and drawbacks as glass, carbon and basalt fibres; usually have a very high melting temperature, which increases the difficulty of manufacture and hence the ecological impact.
 All these new fibres are ecologically very damaging in comparison with the more traditional ones.
 However, production is deemed necessary because of their highly unusual properties, such as heat resistance.
 Demand for such fibres comes from the space industry or the military that could not be met in any other way.
 However, it seems that the environment being sacrificed to meet a need that would not be regarded in many quarters as strictly essential.